kubeflow/testing/README.md

 This section provides guidelines for writing Argo workflows to use as E2E tests

+This guide is complementary to the [E2E testing guide for TFJob operator](https://github.com/kubeflow/tf-operator/blob/master/e2e_testing.md) which describes how to author tests to performed as individual steps in the workflow.

 Some examples to look at

   * code_search.jsonnet in kubeflow/examples